rillian/2019-gsoc/README.md

 ### CTS GetCapabilities doesn't scale.

-Returning the whole cdli corpus in a single query is too much data.
+Returning the whole CDLI corpus in a single query is too much data.
 Capitains is also quite slow indexing a large corpus.
 I opened an issue with scaife-viewer to figure out a shared way to address this.